CadenzaProject/Cadenza2023-Workshop/index.md

 <p>What do we mean by audio quality?
 Imagine listening to the same music track in two different ways.
 First listening via a low quality mp3 played on a cheap cell phone, and then via a high quality wav heard over studio-grade loudspeaker monitors.
 The underlying music is the same in both cases, but the audio quality is very different - this is what we are interested in.</p>

-<p>The Cadenza workshops are designed to stimulate the development of systems to improve music for people with a hearing loss.</p>
+<p>The Cadenza workshops are designed to stimulate the development of systems to improve music for people with a hearing loss.

-<p> The aim of this virtual workshop is to report on the <a href="https://cadenzachallenge.org/docs/cadenza1/cc1_intro">First Cadenza Challenge</a>,
-the first ever machine learning challenge targeted to improve music for those with a hearing impairment.
+The aim of this virtual workshop is to report on the <a href="https://cadenzachallenge.org/docs/cadenza1/cc1_intro">First Cadenza Challenge</a>, the first ever machine learning challenge targeted to improve music for those with a hearing impairment.
 The challenge was launched on March 2023, presenting two tracks: listening to music using headphones and, listening to music in a car.
 </p>